This Is Your Brain on Debt

-The average American household carries $8,158 in credit card debt.
+As of 2022, the average American household carries $8,701 in credit card debt.
 With median, pre-tax household income sitting at about $4,920/month, a majority of these balances aren’t getting paid in full each billing cycle.

 When a balance sits on your credit card, you’re more than likely incurring interest.
 Paying interest is not a positive outcome for an individual, yet we collectively continue making decisions that put us in bad financial situations.